Sandro642/curly-octo-dollop/README.md

 # hello-world
 ##

-Just a print("hello world") on assembly
+Just a print("hello world") in assembly